maamecobbinah/AB-Testing/README.md

 ### Steps for A/B Testing
 Load and Explore the Dataset
-Start by loading the dataset containing email sign-up data.

 ### Conduct exploratory analysis to understand traffic, sign-up rates, and distribution.
 State the Hypothesis